Anushka Sharma: Career fluctuations, production focus and hiatus (2017–2022)

 In the same year, Sharma teamed with Yash Raj Films for the eighth time in Sui Dhaaga, a comedy-drama co-starring Varun Dhawan, about a poor, young couple who begin their own small-scale clothing industry.
 Ronak Kotecha of The Times of India praised the subtle chemistry between the leads and credited Sharma for playing the restrained role effortlessly.
 She received a nomination for the Filmfare Critics Award for Best Actress.
+It emerged a box office success.
 Sharma's final film appearance of the year was in Zero, a drama about a dwarf's romantic tribulations involving two women, which reunited her with Shah Rukh Khan and Katrina Kaif.
 She played a NASA scientist with cerebral palsy, for which she met with an occupational therapist and an audiologist; she also stayed in character and chose to use a wheelchair between shots.
 Anupama Chopra considered her portrayal of the condition to be "inconsistent and clumsy" but Namrata Joshi of The Hindu found her "earnest and invested".
 As with her previous collaboration with Khan, Zero was a commercial failure.

 In 2020, Sharma served as executive producer for her company's crime thriller series Paatal Lok, which was released on Amazon Prime Video, and produced the horror film Bulbbul for Netflix.
 Anna M. M. Vetticad found recurring themes of "feminism and the paranormal" in several of her company's projects, and credited Sharma for her "courageous, non-conformist" choices as a producer.
 In 2022, Sharma announced that she would step away from her producing duties for her banner Clean Slate Filmz, and that her brother would be the sole owner of the company.

-Sharma will return to acting after four years with a biopic of cricketer Jhulan Goswami, named Chakda 'Xpress, which will release on Netflix.
+Following this, Sharma appeared as an actress in her co-production Qala.
+Deepa Gahlot took note of her "lovely" cameo appearance.
+In the same year, Sharma had filmed the part of cricketer Jhulan Goswami in the biopic Chakda 'Xpress, but as of 2024, it has not been picked up for distribution.